-- need to enhance your academic and study skills
+- need to improve your academic and study skills

 - need extra English-language training

 - need help adjusting to the UK academic environment

 - want to refresh your knowledge in your subject area.

 Pre-Masters are based on the Sussex campus and taught by Study Group, specialists in university preparation for international students.
 Students can choose from either the Pre-Masters Programme in Business, Media and Social Sciences, or the Pre-Masters Programme in Science and Engineering.

 As long as you pass the course and meet the required grades, you receive an unconditional offer of a place on one of our Masters degrees at Sussex.

-In each term, you’ll take modules.
-A module may consist, for example, of a combination of lecture, seminars or laboratory sessions.
-You’ll have a timetable with the modules for each week of your course.
+You study modules in each term.
+A module may include a mix of lecture, seminars or lab sessions, and you’ll have a timetable with the modules for each week of your course.

-Some modules are core, which means all students on the course take them.
+Some modules are core, which means all students on the course study them.
 Others are options, which means you can choose the topics that interest you most.

-About 50% to 70% of your time is spent on taught modules, with the rest of your time spent on your supervised dissertation or project.
+You'll spend around 50% to 70% of your time on your modules, and the rest of your time on your supervised dissertation or project.

 To successfully complete a Masters course, for example, you’ll need 180 credits.

-Each module carries a multiple of 15 credits (that is, 15, 30, 45, 60 or 90), which you gain when successfully passing your assessments.
+Each module carries a multiple of 15 credits (15, 30, 45, 60 or 90), which you get when you successfully pass your assessments.

-- Lectures enable a whole group to be taught together.
-You’ll be expected to build on the information you gain from your lectures through your independent study.
+- lectures: you're taught with a group of students.
+You’ll build on what you learn from your lectures through your independent study.

-- Tutorials give you the chance to ask questions, check your understanding and discuss assignments, either individually with your tutor or in a small group.
+- tutorials: you ask questions, check your understanding and discuss assignments, either individually with your tutor or in a small group.

-- Laboratory and practical workshops provide the opportunity to test concepts and methods introduced in lectures and tutorials.
+- laboratory and practical workshops: you test concepts and methods introduced in lectures and tutorials.

-- Group work enables you to collaborate with other students on a project, so that you learn to work as part of a team.
+- group work: you work with other students on a project, so that you learn to work as part of a team.

-- Independent study allows you to explore topics in greater depth, developing your own opinions on problems, their causes and solutions.
+- independent study: you explore topics in more depth, developing your own opinions on problems, their causes and solutions.

 You’re assessed using methods including: